A set is any collection of objects. Usually

 and

-To see that observe that has exactly four elements, and none of these elements is
+elements, and none of these elements is

-Let and be sets.
-We say that is a subset
+be sets.
+We say that

 of

-and write if and only if every element in
+if and only if every element in

-is also in Two sets are considered to be equal if and
+Two sets are considered to be equal if and

 only if they have exactly the same elements.
 Thus

-In the examples above, and For every set
+In the examples above, and

 we have